silvacms/documentation/source/silva/extension/index.rst

 .. warning::

-   *Project name* should be take the same value than *namespace_package.namespace_package2.package*, otherwise you might have errors.
+   *Project name* should be take the same value as *namespace_package.namespace_package2.package*, otherwise you might encounter errors.

-Here the Silva Blog product will reside in the newly created directory ``silva.app.blog/silva/app/blog``, which is a Python package, accessible via ``silva.app.blog`` in your Python code.
-It will be as well the name of your product in Zope (there is no ``Products``).
+Here the Silva Blog product will reside in the newly created directory ``silva.app.blog/silva/app/blog``, which is a Python package, accessible in your Python code via ``silva.app.blog``.
+This will also be the name of your product in Zope (there is no ``Products``).

-You need to create a file called ``configure.zcml`` in this directory, to declare it as a Zope product.
-This is an XML file and should
+You need to create a file called ``configure.zcml`` in this directory, to declare the extension as a Zope product.
+The ``configure.zcml`` is an XML file and should contain:
-contains:

 .. code-block:: xml